lefcho/ReactExercise/README.md

 # ReactExercise
-A repo for learning Rract
+A repo for learning React